EldritchCometh/neural_network_jupyter/README.md

    jupyter lab
    ```

-2. Study, run, and expiriment with the notebooks in the order from Part 01 to Part 07.
+2. Study, run, and expiriment with the notebooks in the order from parts 1 to 7.

 ## License